adetoadeto/adetoadeto/README.md

 <p align="center">
   <em>
-    "Clean and aesthetic, not boring and overwhelming."
+    "Clean and aesthetic, not overwhelming and boring."
   </em>
 </p>